bytedeco/javacpp-embedded-python/README.md

 long b = Python.get("b");
 ```

-You can add a global function to Python.
+You can add a built-in global function to Python.
 The ```scala.Function2``` interface comes from scala-java8-compat library.
 If you don't need the return value, please return ```null```.
 This will return ```None``` in Python.